oliviasny2/credit_risk/README.md

 * Sensitivity: High-Risk - 61%; Low-Risk - 70%
 * Interpretation: This sample is very good at predicting the good credit risk, but very poor at predicting the poor credit risks (Precision).
 This sample also has a moderate ability of predicting the good credit risks and the bad credit risks (Sensitivity).

+### Random Forest Classifier
+* Balanced Accuracy Score: 66.06%
+* Precision: High-Risk - 74%; Low-Risk - 100%
+* Sensitivity: High-Risk - 100%; Low-Risk - 32%
+* Interpretation: This sample is very good at predicting the good credit risk, and moderate at predicting the bad credit risks (Precision).
+This sample also has a very good ability of predicting the poor credit risks and poorly predicts the good credit risks (Sensitivity).